- Geology & Geological

 General Engineering Scholarships

-The McDonald, Buckingham, and most other scholarships offered by the College of Engineering and Mines require recipients to be enrolled full-time at UND (12 credit hours).
-Individual departments may have additioal scholarship opportunities (apply through the und.academicworks.com) additional unique scholarship policies.
+The McDonald, Buckingham, and most other scholarships offered by the College of Engineering and Mines require recipients to be enrolled full-time at UND (12 credit hours) majoring in any engineering discipline.
+Individual departments may have additional scholarship opportunities (apply through the und.academicworks.com) additional unique scholarship policies.
 Please check with individual departments for the most up-to-date informaton.

 The Buckingham Family Endowment was established by Robert P. Buckingham in honor of his brothers and relatives who have graduated from UND, as well as his father and grandfather, E.J. and George W. Buckingham.
 Initial awards will be made in the spring/summer, with early applications given preference.